BIGJRA/BIGJRA.github.io/rejuv.md

 Head to the right.
 I recommend healing sometime soon, there’ll be a few battles upcoming.
 Once you’re done, return, then go up.
 Follow the path until you reach a larger room.
-Hop your way past all the rocks on the right, then you’ll enter a double battle against some Wild Pokémon.
-This is an easy fight if you have strong and fast Pokémon.
+Hop your way past all the rocks on the right, then you’ll enter a double battle against some Wild Pokemon.
+This is an easy fight if you have strong and fast Pokemon.

 Proceed to Route 4!